ggandor/leap.nvim/README.md

 ### Why is this method cool?

-It is ridiculously fast: most of the time you can reach the destination by 4 keystrokes in total (often 3 is enough), that can be typed in one go.
+It is **ridiculously fast**: leaping to literally anywhere on the screen rarely takes more than 4 keystrokes in total, that can be typed in one go.
+Often 3 is enough.

-At the same time, it reduces mental effort to almost zero:
+At the same time, it **reduces mental effort to almost zero**:

-- You can rely on a single universal motion type in all non-trivial situations: forget Vim golf, the subconscious weighing of alternatives, and composing multiple commands for one logical movement.
+- You _don't have to weigh alternatives_: a single universal motion type can be used in all non-trivial situations.

+- You _don't have to compose in your head_: one command achieves one logical movement.

-- You can ignore the context: the eyes can keep focusing on the target the whole time.
+- You _don't have to be aware of the context_: the eyes can keep focusing on the target the whole time.

-- You don't have to make decisions on the fly: the sequence you should enter is determined from the very beginning.
+- You _don't have to make decisions on the fly_: the sequence you should enter is determined from the very beginning.

-- You don't have to react to events: at any step, you already know what the immediate next keypress should be, and your mind can process the rest in the background (if typing at a moderate speed).
+- You _don't have to pause in the middle_: if typing at a moderate speed, at each step you already know what the immediate next keypress should be, and your mind can process the rest in the background.

 ### Down the kangaroo hole